libdither/libdither/research/dither/consensus/consensus-algorithms.md

      - Large storage requirements for full node
    - Pros
      - Faster and more energy efficient than proof of stake
+ - Proof of Weight
+   - General term to describe systems that work similarly to Proof of Stake, where there is some shared value that determines how
  - Stellar Consensus Protocol (Byzantine Federated Voting)
    - Cons
      - Large storage requirements for full node